Supreme Court logo

 Exam/Deadline Law School Graduate Attorney

-Answer: Applications for testing accommodations, with all documentation you are relying upon to support the accommodations requested, must be filed on or before the early filing deadline.
-Applications for administrative accommodations are due on or before the final filing deadline.
+Answer: Applications for testing and/or administrative accommodations, with all documentation you are relying upon to support the accommodations requested, must be filed on or before the early filing deadline.

-Answer: You should select a preceptor as soon in your admission process as possible, but you must identify your preceptor no later than September 1/April 1.
-Because your preceptor is obligated to review your application, selecting a preceptor early is beneficial to both the applicant and the preceptor.
+Answer: You should select a Preceptor as soon in your admission process as possible, but you must identify your Preceptor and upload the Preceptor First Certificate no later than September 1 for Applicants who take the July Bar Examination and April 1 for Applicants who take the February Bar Exam.
+Because your Preceptor is obligated to review your application, selecting a Preceptor early is beneficial to both the Applicant and the Preceptor.

-Answer: A preceptor can be any Delaware lawyer qualified under Board Rules 9 and 10 and Supreme Court Rule 52.
-Often, candidates select preceptors from firms by whom they have been employed or other lawyers or judges for whom they worked or clerked.
-If you do not know any Delaware lawyers who satisfy the applicable requirements, you can contact the Preceptor Bank to have one assigned.
-The Preceptor Bank information is located under Resources tab What To Do if You Can't Find a Preceptor on website.
+Answer: A Preceptor can be any Delaware lawyer qualified under Board Rules 9 and 10 and Supreme Court Rule 52.
+Often, candidates select Preceptors from firms by whom they have been employed or other Lawyers or Judges for whom they worked or clerked.
+If you do not know any Delaware Lawyers who satisfy the applicable requirements, you can contact the Preceptor Bank to have one assigned.
+The Preceptor Bank information is located under the Resources tab What To Do if You Can't Find a Preceptor on Board's website.

-Answer: You have until December 31 of the year following the year in which you pass the Bar Examination If you need extra time due to extenuating circumstances, you may file a Petition for an Extension of Time under Board Rule 53.
+Answer: You have until December 31 of the year following the year in which you pass the Bar Examination to be admitted to the Delaware Bar.
+If you need extra time due to extenuating circumstances, you may file a Petition for an Extension of Time Under Board Rule 53.

-Answer: The Clerkship consists substantially full-time service for at least 12 weeks’ duration, which period need not be continuous but which may not begin prior to matriculation at a law school described in Supreme Court Rule 52(a)(5).
+Answer: The Clerkship consists substantially of full-time service for at least 12 weeks duration, which period need not be continuous but which may not begin prior to matriculation at a Law School described in Supreme Court Rule 52(a)(5).
 A week means a forty-hour work week.
-The Clerkship must be completed in Delaware, under the supervision of a Delaware attorney.
-Each applicant must also complete a Clerkship Checklist.
+The Clerkship must be completed in Delaware, under the supervision of a Delaware Attorney.
+Each Applicant must also complete a Clerkship Checklist.
 The Clerkship Checklist is available on the Board's website.
-Both the Clerkship and Clerkship Checklist must be satisfactorily completed before an applicant can be admitted to the Bar.
+Both the Clerkship and Clerkship Checklist must be satisfactorily completed before an Applicant can be admitted to the Bar.

 Answer: Yes.
-The pre-admission conference is mandatory for all passing applicants.
+The Pre-Admission Conference is mandatory for all passing Applicants.
 The conference is a session of the Court and attendance is a prerequisite to admission.
-Attendance at the pre-admission conference is mandatory for anyone who passed the immediately preceding administration of the Bar Exam regardless of whether you intend to be admitted at the December admission ceremony.
+Attendance at the Pre-Admission Conference is mandatory for anyone who passed the immediately preceding administration of the Bar Exam regardless of whether you intend to be admitted at the December or June admission ceremony.
+At the Pre-Admission Conference, you are also expected to Sign the Roll of Attorneys, remit payment for the Admission Fee, confirm the name of your Movant, and sit for a Professional Photograph.
 Professional attire is required.

 Answer: Your admission to the bar may be moved by any Delaware attorney in good standing.